catalyst/moodle-local_smartmedia/README.md

-# Plugin state May 2025
-This plugin curreently uses `AWS Elastic Transcoder`, which will be [discontinued by AWS on November 13 2025](https://aws.amazon.com/elastictranscoder/).

-Currently there are no plans to convert this plugin to use the replacement service, `AWS MediaConvert`.
+# Important Notice
+Since October 2025, this plugin uses a new architecture due to Elastic Transcoder being decomissioned.

+See the [migration guide](MIGRATION.md) for how to migrate and consideration.

+Much of the information in this README is now out of date.

-# Smart Media #
+# Smart Media

 Smart media aims to enhance Moodle's processing and delivery of multimedia while simplifying the process of managing multimedia for teachers and students.